DannieBGoode/criptomo/_pages/en/en-calculator.md

 ## Bitcoin Calculator Instructions

+### How to calculate your profit / loss with the crypto profit calculator

 With this crypto profit calculator you can find out what profit you could have obtained by investing in Bitcoin and other cryptocurrencies in time.

 In order to use this **bitcoin calculator** to find out your bitcoin profits (or other crypto profits), please enter the initial investment you'd like to calculate and choose the crypto you'd like to simulate.